DeaJae/Desolation-Legacy/content/guilds/Golden Horde.md

 ---

-Origin of the "thanks for banners, GH" whenever any otehr guild puts theirs down.
+Origin of the "thanks for banners, GH" whenever any other guild puts theirs down.